Follow Harriet on Twitter

 I like very much the insistence, in perfectly lovely language, that poetry is an everyday thing.
 Also McAuliffe’s satirical smarts, his idiomatic literariness, and this poem’s attractive mixture of reticence and aggression.
 McAuliffe’s Gallery Press books are The Better Life and Next Door, and a new chapbook, The Midgie, from Smith/Doorstop Books.
 I really couldn’t recommend them more highly.
 His regular teaching gig is at the University of Manchester in England; he’s editor of The Manchester Review, an online journal, and of the poetry links site The Page.
 Writing as good as John McAuliffe’s demands more readers—on both sides of the Atlantic.

-Tags: August Kleinzahler, Horace, John McAuliffe, Manchester Review, Smith/Doorstop Books, The Gallery Press, The Page, University of Manchester
+Tags: August Kleinzahler, Horace, John McAuliffe, Smith/Doorstop Books, The Gallery Press, The Manchester Review, The Page, University of Manchester

 Posted in Uncategorized on Monday, April 12th, 2010 by Daisy Fried.